 Sustainable alumni mailings for the world’s best universities.

-When esteemed academics move onto pastures new following graduation.
-There are many benefits for a university to stay in touch: encouraging loyalty even after graduates have obtained a degree, circulating important university-related news, and requesting support for fundraising.
+When esteemed academics move onto pastures new following graduation, they become your greatest advocates.
+Keeping in touch with your alumni is essential for several reasons: encouraging loyalty even after graduates have obtained a degree, circulating important University-related news, and requesting support for fundraising.

 - To guarantee the security of their graduates database in line with GDPR guidelines.

 - Provide the most cost-effective direct mail postage costs.